 Her military activities, her successes, as well as her life experiences, were all documented in those ancient inscriptions on bones or tortoise shells.

 Unearthed Bronze Weapons and Jade Sacrificial Wares from Fu Hao's Tomb — National Museum of China

 Love Life of Queen Fu Hao and Her Husband King Wu Ding

 This excellent female marshal, moreover, was also a sweet wife.
-She and her husband had many children together, one of their sons became the next king.
+She and her husband had many children together, and one of their sons became the next king.

-Every time she came back from the war, her husband would be waiting for her on the outside of the capital city; then they would ditch all of their guards, and spend lots of time together.
+Every time she came back from the war, her husband would be waiting for her outside of the capital city; then they would ditch all of their guards, and spend lots of time together.

 Unearthed Hairpin (Zan) of Queen Fu Hao — National Museum of China

 Fu Hao's Sudden Death and Her Special Mausoleum

 Unfortunately, Fu Hao departed when she was 33 years old out of a sudden, because of difficult childbirth, or a lethal wound from the wars.

 Her husband King Wu Ding was very sad; he rewarded her posthumous title as Mu Xin, and buried her under his palace instead of in their royal cemetery.
 Inside her tomb, the king buried thousands of valuable objects including bronze vessels, jade objects, bone and ivory objects, and cowry shells.